 Many cities have textile recycling programs where they may even pick up your clothing.

 For Days has $6-20 take back bags (affiliate link), depending on the size.
 For Days is a circular sustainable brand that makes sure the clothes won’t get thrown away.
-All brands of clothing are welcome.
+All brands of clothing are welcome, in any condition.
+The money you spend on the take back bag also gets applied to your account, where you can later use it on For Days’ organic cotton streetwear.

-Most recycling programs won’t accept underwear, but Knickey is a sustainable brand that accepts underwear of all brands, and turns them into insulation.
+Most recycling programs won’t accept underwear, but Knickey (affiliate link) is a sustainable brand that accepts underwear of all brands, and turns them into insulation.
+Each recycling label is $5, but in return, you get a free paid of their organic cotton undies.

 Let us know if you have more ideas for places to donate clothes, or ways to repurpose textiles!